fisheggg/LVNS-RAVE/README.md

-# eprior-RAVE
+# LVNS-RAVE

-This is the codebase for paper `evoRAVE: Diversified audio generation with RAVE and Latent Vector Novelty Search` submitted to GECCO 2024.
+This is the codebase for paper `LVNS-RAVE: Diversified audio generation with RAVE and Latent Vector Novelty Search` accepted as a poster to GECCO 2024.

 # Installation